| Title: | Bivariate (Two-Dimensional) Confidence Region and Frequency Distribution |

 a list whose first three elements are x coordinates, y coordinates, and a surface matrix. |

-This function constructs a large number (n
+This function constructs a large number (n) of smooth polygons,

 and then chooses the polygon that comes closest to containing a given

-) of the total points.
+proportion (level) of the total points.

-The default method="wand"
+The default method="wand" calls the

-kernel smoother from the
+bkde2D kernel smoother from the

-KernSmooth package, while method="mass"
+KernSmooth package, while method="mass" calls

-from the MASS package.
+kde2d from the MASS package.

-function calls bkde2D
+The conf2d function calls bkde2D or kde2d to

-compute a smooth surface from x
+compute a smooth surface from x and y.
+If users already

 have a smoothed surface to work from, the internal conf2d_int